pawl/django_duplicate_unformatted_logs_example/README.md

 [<StreamHandler <stderr> (NOTSET)>]
 ```

 Why isn't the root logger already configured?
-Because `'disable_existing_loggers': True` in settings.py unconfigures it, and the other loggers in settings.py are set to `'propagate': True` (the default) which makes the logs bubble up to the newly configured root logger.
+Because `'disable_existing_loggers': True` in [settings.py](../blob/master/mysite/settings.py#L134) unconfigures it, and the other loggers in [settings.py](../blob/master/mysite/settings.py#L159) are set to `'propagate': True` (the default) which makes the logs bubble up to the newly configured root logger.

 ## Solution

+First you should switch the calls to `logging.warning` to use a logger from `logger.getLogger(__name__)`.

+Here's what the logs look like after doing that: [Link](../blob/master/after.txt)

-It's probably a good idea to set `disable_existing_loggers` to `False`, configure the root logger in settings.py, and set all your specific loggers to `'propagate': False`.
+It's also probably a good idea to set `disable_existing_loggers` to `False`, configure the root logger in settings.py, and set all your specific loggers to `'propagate': False`.

 This has a few benefits:

 * You won't accidentally configure the root logger automatically because it's already configured.
 * You won't need to remember to add new packages to your loggers, unless you want to override the default logging levels set by your root logger.